titanicoctopus/Notes/First valley.md

 - Folk, spirits and beast emerged in the first valley
 	- The mural evokes a vision of all the living things that lived in the First Valley.
 - Some folk chose to live near the forge.
 	- The mural awakens the vision of folk arriving at the prime elemental forge.
 At first they are fearful.
-Then from the sky a black and
+Then from the sky a black and purple bird descends and opens their wings to them.
+A profound sense of relief washes over the folk as they begin to make their home at the foot of the mountain.
 - Raaf expanded the world beyond the valley.
+	- A
 - Raaf decreed for all to leave and populate the world.
 - Some folk left with the elders becoming the cultures of the world
 - Some folk left later to help raaf to prepare becoming the raafi